 Spread your investing over the entire year

-It's easier to invest in small doses.
+It's easier to invest in small amounts.
 Set up your contribution to come directly from your bank account on the day you're paid.
-You'll be surprised at how quickly things add up - and you won't need to rush around for a large amount in February.
+You'll be surprised at how quickly things add up – and you won't need to rush around to find a large amount in February.

 Remember that your RRSP contribution is an investment in your future lifestyle.
 A few dollars now will go a long way later, once growth and time are factored in.

-If you had to choose between paying the government or paying yourself most people would say it's a no-brainer.
-Pay yourself.
+If you had to choose between paying the government and paying yourself, most people would say it's a no-brainer: Pay yourself.
 That's what you're doing when you put money into a tax-deferred investment like an RRSP.

 Sounds good so far.
 But what about the tax part?

-Eventually the government wants their share.
-With careful planning you could be in a lower tax bracket in retirement than during your working years.
+Eventually the government wants its share.
+With careful planning, you could be in a lower tax bracket in retirement than during your working years.
 As a result, your income will be taxed at a lower percentage rate and you'll be able to keep more of your money.

 Borrowing money to invest in your RRSP can help you reduce your taxable income and could increase your tax refund.

-It's an excellent way to grow your retirement nest egg if you haven't made regular contributions throughout the year.
+It's an excellent way to grow your retirement savings if you haven't made regular contributions throughout the year.
 And applying your refund to the loan might reduce your payments and the cost of borrowing the money.

 The best thing you can do for your retirement fund is contribute the maximum allowed by the government.
 Luckily, if you can't make the maximum, you can carry forward your unused contribution room indefinitely.